SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p>
                       Now, we need to finish configuring our network addressing since we have a working IPv4 RDP connection.
-Let's open <strong>powershell</strong>.
-Simply type <strong>powershell</strong> at the command prompt.
+Let's open **powershell**.
+Simply type **powershell** at the command prompt.
                     </p>

                     <p>
-                      Here are some commands we'll need to type to get a working IPv6 config as well as finishing out some commands <strong>sconfig</strong> couldn't handle.
+                      Here are some commands we'll need to type to get a working IPv6 config as well as finishing out some commands **sconfig** couldn't handle.
 I would suggest pasting this code block into a notepad (or better yet, VSCode) session on your admin workstation, editing, then pasting it into a powershell session you have running over RDP.
                     </p>

                     <pre class="wp-block-code"><code># Change these to match the config in your documentation